 Send us a short paragraph that tells us concisely what you want to write about.
 That’s it!
 Two hundred or so words ought to do it.
 In the subject line, make sure you include the words ‘Unwinnable Story Pitch’ followed by a title that reflects the story.
 Type your pitch in the email – no attachments, please – and send to firstname.lastname@example.org.

 Don’t send us completed stories before we’ve approved them – we discard unsolicited material unread.

 Please remember – we are a small and independent publisher staffed by one full time editor and three part-time volunteers, so we respond slower than larger, fully staffed organizations.

-We pay $50, flat rate, for stories accepted to Unwinnable Weekly, plus a contributor copy.
+We pay $50, flat rate, for stories accepted to Unwinnable Monthly, plus a contributor copy.

 Stories for the magazine should aim to be between 1,000 and 1,500 words.
 Novices and veterans alike are welcome, but our standard of quality is high, so please come to the editing process with an open mind.
 We’re eclectic, too, so the best way to get a feel for the sorts of stories we are looking for, both in content and tone, is to read the magazine.

 We respond to every pitch.
 Please do us the courtesy of not submitting pitches to other outlets simultaneously.
 If you haven’t heard from us, please be patient!